 I have honestly wanted to explore the Great Ocean Road for such a long time and though it’s taken me until my fourth visit to Australia to get on the case – it was worth every second I waited.

-There’s not many things I love more than a good roadtrip because of all the freedom and unpredicted chaos that comes with it.
-It always makes for an interesting adventure.
+There’s not many things I love more than a good road trip because of all the freedom and unpredicted chaos that comes with it.
+Road trips always makes for an interesting adventure.

 Let’s just say if you decide to gypsy camp in the bushes of the national park – there is a chance you’ll come across some wild boars).
 I speak from experience.